Sari-sari stores in the Philippines are a unique and intimate part of the Philippine retail culture.

 In order to be competitive, store owners tend to forgo profitability in favor of customer loyalty.
 In most cases, margins are low, especially because base cost is also expensive; stocks are sometimes not really procured in bulk so there’s very little profit to be made.
 In some cases, the store is operating in the red.

 As a result, the sari-sari store business is unsustainable in the long term.

 As mentioned, lifestyles have changed and this has adversely affected the bottomline for sari-sari store.

 In the past, the sari-sari store is the only accessible place in the neighborhood.
 Now, other similarly sized stores sprout on every street corner.
 Also, means of transport also made customers more mobile more than ever — motorized sidecars bring them to marketplace which provide wider variety of goods and possibly cheaper buys.
 Now, more shopping malls and convenience stores further take away foot traffic from good old sari-sari stores.

 Some stores fail to maintain quality control — stale bread, crackers exposed to the sun, near expired sardines and so on — attributed to an effort to cut costs and lack of adequate space and storage.

 Thus, customers naturally gravitate towards fresh supplies of well-stocked alternatives, sealing the fate of the old sari-sari store.

-Outside looking in, a sari-sari store sounds like a simple business to pursue: buy goods, place some markup, and get sales.
+Outside looking in, a sari-sari store looks like a simple business to pursue: buy goods, place some markup, and get sales.
 But it’s tougher than it looks.
-Without prior research, inadequate capital money, and lack of interest, discipline, and diligence among storekeepers, one can’t help but paint a pessimistic outlook.
+Without prior research, inadequate capital money and lack of interest, discipline and diligence among store keepers, one can’t help but paint a pessimistic outlook.